iee-ihu-gr-course1941/ADISE23_BattleshipColonies/README.md

-# ADISE23_BattleshipColonies
+# ADISE23_The Battleship Experience

-Battleship game with a twist
+Battleship game with UI